ansys/pyansys-dev-guide/doc/source/abstraction/data_transfer_and_representation.rst

 =============================
 Abstracted APIs should attempt to hide the implementation details of the remote or local API in a well organized data model.
-This data model should avoid returning raw JSON, gRPC messages, SWIG objects, or .NET objects.
-Rather, it preferably returns standard Python objects like lists, strings, dictionaries when useful, and NumPy arrays or Pandas dataframes for more complex data.
+This data model should avoid returning raw JSON files, gRPC messages, SWIG objects, or .NET objects.
+It should preferably return standard Python objects like lists, strings, dictionaries when useful, and `NumPy <https://numpy.org/>`_ arrays or `pandas <https://pandas.pydata.org/>`_ dataframes for more complex data.

 For example, consider a simple mesh in MAPDL: